Gbolahan-B/automated_inventory_control_system_v3/README.md

   # Automated Inventory Control System (Mobile)

-  This is a code bundle for Automated Inventory Control System (Mobile).
-The original project is available at https://www.figma.com/design/BtKT8XOPxLY6BUxafMpIEu/Automated-Inventory-Control-System--Mobile-.
+  This is an Inventory control for small business owners

   ## Running the code